Three expert panelists joined us to talk all about small business loans. They give their advice on how to prepare for what’s next.

-- Unemployment insurance has been expanded to cover employees who are still employed but furloughed.
+- Unemployment insurance has expanded to cover furloughed employees.
 Some companies are moving salaried employees to hourly.

-Chris is a consulting CFO, helping companies solve financial challenges, realize opportunities and put plans in place to achieve strategic and financial goals.
+Firstly, Chris is a consulting CFO, he helps companies solve financial challenges, realize opportunities and achieve strategic and financial goals.
 With 30+ years of hands-on financial leadership, delivering increased shareholder value, growth in cash flow and profits to startup and established market leaders, Chris strives to meet clients’ needs with CFOs2GO’s innovative consulting and recruiting solutions.

-Chris co-leads the Startup, rapid growth and pre-IPO practice and his startup experience spans domestic and international high-growth ecommerce/internet retail, enterprise software, SAAS, and consumer products industries.
+In addition, Chris co-leads the Startup, rapid growth and pre-IPO practice.
+It should be noted, his startup experience spans domestic and international high-growth e-commerce/internet retail, enterprise software, SAAS, and consumer products industries.

-Kathryn advises companies on SBA affiliation rules and related structuring concerns, including in the context of compliance with eligibility requirements for SBA loan programs.
-Kathryn concentrates her practice primarily in general business, mergers and acquisitions, venture capital investments, and commercial contracting.
-She regularly counsels companies on a wide range of legal issues, including entity formation and structure, corporate governance, employment issues, commercial leasing, licensing and regulatory compliance.
+Secondly, Kathryn advises companies on SBA affiliation rules and related structuring concerns.
+This includes in the context of compliance with eligibility requirements for SBA loan programs.
+As a result, she concentrates her practice primarily in general business, mergers and acquisitions, venture capital investments, and commercial contracting.
+For instance, she regularly counsels companies on a wide range of legal issues, including:

-PilieroMazza is on a mission to serve as your trusted legal advisor by putting your needs and goals at the center of business solutions through accessibility, honesty, innovation and unparalleled advocacy.
+Above all, PilieroMazza is on a mission to serve as your trusted legal advisor.
+They put your needs and goals at the center of business solutions through accessibility, honesty, innovation and unparalleled advocacy.

-Healy Jones leads the team that helps funded startups prepare for venture fund raises and managing cash flow and budgets.
-He advises startups on the intersection of their strategy, financing and projections.
+Lastly, Healy Jones leads the team that helps funded startups prepare for venture fund raises and managing cash flow and budgets.
+In short, he advises startups on the intersection of their strategy, financing and projections.

-Kruze Consulting is a leading provider of accounting, finance, HR and tax consulting to seed and venture capital funded startups.
-Kruze’s clients have collectively raised over $3.5 billion in VC financing, and one to three of Kruze’s clients are acquired by larger companies every month.
+Kruze Consulting is a leading provider of accounting, finance, HR and tax consulting to seed and venture capital-funded startups.
+Subsequently, Kruze’s clients have collectively raised over $3.5 billion in VC financing, and larger companies acquire one to three of Kruze’s clients every month.